What about my right to privacy? By definition, public information is not private. Read on for your removal request option.

 I strongly object to this public information being made available to the public.
 You might get better results by telling somebody that cares.

 Will you remove my name if I send in the notarized request?
+On this page you will find a list of ID numbers from granted Michigan requests.
 We have to be

 careful not to promise anything, because of the possible liability if we mess up and fail to complete a removal, or if we reinstall a name during an update.